-In the summertime where the weather is fine, we’ve all normally got daytime drinking on our mind.
-While London can be a nightmare for finding a cheap and cheerful pint, it can be a haven for boozing joints with views to kill for.
-With that in mind, we’ve come up with a list of our favourite roof terrace bars right across our great nation’s capital!
-Here’s London’s best rooftop bars for summer 2017.
+In the summertime when the weather is fine, chances are we’ve got all-day drinking on our mind.
+Now while London can be a nightmare for finding a cheap pint, it is an absolute haven for drinking establishments with rooftop views to die for.
+With that in mind, we’ve come up with a list of our favourite roof terrace bars right across the capital.
+Here’s London’s best rooftop bars for summer 2018!

 Queen of Hoxton Rooftop Bar

 Nearest Station: Liverpool Street

 The Queen of Hoxton represents all of the very best things about East London.
 Its rooftop is open all year around and is most known for its themed pop-up events which change every summer and winter.
 For summer 2018, the rooftop has been transformed into ‘Lost Vegas’.
 Think lights, wedding chapels, and slot machines and you won’t be too far off.
 An abandoned yellow school bus bar will be serving booze, while weird and wonderfully Lost Vegas vending machines will be stocked with everything from boozy ice pops and canned cocktails to wedding rings, and divorce certificates.